vdunlop/weather-dashboard/README.md

 # weather-dashboard
-This dashboard will show the 5 day weather forecast from the city the user chooses.
+This dashboard will show the current weather as well as the 5-day forecast for the city the user chooses.

 ## Description
-The weather dashboard will:
+The weather dashboard will accept a city as input.
+When the user clicks the Search button, the city's current weather will display, along with a 5-Day forecast.
+That city will be added to a list of past searches so that the user can click on a past search to bring up that city's weather again.

 ## User Story
 AS A traveler